inmindos/thinking-flaws/Zero sum bias.md

     "cbias-math-simplification"
   ]
 source: "https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3153800/"
+excerpt: "Belief that your situation is a zero sum situation and competing - even when there are unlimited resources."
 ---

 Belief that your situation is a zero sum situation and competing - even when there are unlimited resources.